-As we face into the uncertainty of the Winter months, we here at Thomas Barry & Company Solicitors and Notaries Public would like to take this opportunity to update you on how we are dealing with the impact of COVID-19.
+With full Level 5 restrictions under the government’s Plan for Living with COVID-19 now in force throughout the country, we at Thomas Barry & Company, Solicitors and Notaries Public, would like to take the opportunity to update you on how we are dealing with the impact of the pandemic.

-For those who must attend our offices in person, you must have a pre arranged appointment.
-You will also be required to wear a mask at all times upon entry to the building and for the duration of your appointment.
-We have hand sanitiser in the lobby and throughout our offices, which we encourage you to make use of.
+For those who must attend our offices in person, please first make an appointment.
+Please wear a mask upon entry to the building and for the duration of your appointment.
+Please use the hand sanitiser units located in the lobby by the entrance door and throughout our offices.
+Please bring your own pen and be unaccompanied.

 Please keep an eye on our website and social media channels for further updates as the situation is constantly evolving.
 If you are in doubt please ring us at +353 1 6773434 and we will talk you through.
 We wish everyone good health and well-being at this difficult time.